kiyagak/WireShark-Portfolio/TLS.md

 ## Objective

-In this [TLS Wireshark lab](https://www-net.cs.umass.edu/wireshark-labs/Wireshark_TLS_v9.pdf), we’ll investigate Transport Layer Security (TLS) and aspects of the authentication, data integrity, and confidentiality services provided by TLS.
-TLS is the successor to the now-deprecated Secure Sockets Layer (SSL).
-We’ll investigate TLS by analyzing a Wireshark packet trace captured during the retrieval of a web page via HTTPS, which implements TLS on top of HTTP.
-We’ll look at TLS’s client-server handshaking protocol in detail, since that’s where most of the interesting action happens.
-You may want to review Section 8.6 in the text; useful online resources for learning more about TLS are here, here, and here; and, of course, in RFC 5246: ^1^.
+The goal in this [TLS Wireshark lab](https://www-net.cs.umass.edu/wireshark-labs/Wireshark_TLS_v9.pdf) is to
+- investigate Transport Layer Security (TLS) and aspects of the
+	- authentication
+	- data integrity
+	- and confidentiality services provided by TLS.
+- analyze a Wireshark packet trace capture of a retrieval of a web page via HTTPS, which uses TLS on top of HTTP.

 ## Capturing packets in a TLS session